-Actually, Gomashio is a compound word composed of “Goma (ごま)” meaning sesame (seeds) and “Shio (しお)” meaning salt, so it is known as Japanese sesame salt.
+Gomashio is a compound word composed of “Goma (ごま: meaning sesame)” and “Shio (しお: meaning salt)”, and it is a Japanese sesame salt seasoning.

 |Black sesame seeds||5 teaspoons|

-- Put all the ingredients in a pan and mix well
+- Put all the ingredients in a pan.

-- Heat the mixture over low heat, stirring with chopsticks
+- Heat the mixture over low heat, constantly stirring with chopsticks.

-- Even after the moisture is evaporated, continue parching the sesame seeds until dry and smooth
+- Even after the water has evaporated, continue heating the pan until the sesame seeds become dry and smooth.

-- Keep the parched sesame seeds in a Tupperware or a lidded jar at room temperature
+- Put the sesame seeds in a lidded jar, and store them at room temperature.

-- Sprinkle the sesame salt over sweet stuff to accentuate the sweetness
+- Sprinkle the sesame salt on sweets to accentuate the sweetness.

-- Use the sesame salt seasoning, instead of soy sauce or salt
+- Use it instead of soy sauce or salt.